govg/acass/websrc/resources.md

 - [EU Data portal](https://data.europa.eu/euodp/en/data) European Union collected datasets.

+- [Kaggle](http://kaggle.com/) hosts machine learning contests.
+There are some that are just for practice, and are a good way to build intuition about models, as well as understand how to clean up and actually apply models to real life data.
+Some contests also have prize money, so participation can be for more than just knowledge.

 ### Example IPython Notebooks

 - [Iris](http://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html)
 - [Digit Recognition](http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html#sphx-glr-auto-examples-classification-plot-digits-classification-py)
 - [Comparison of Classifiers](http://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html#sphx-glr-auto-examples-classification-plot-classifier-comparison-py)
 - [Digit showing](http://scikit-learn.org/stable/auto_examples/datasets/plot_digits_last_image.html#sphx-glr-auto-examples-datasets-plot-digits-last-image-py)

+Some more examples can be found in the course repository [here](https://github.com/govg/acass/tree/master/code/examples).
+A lot more can be found from Scikit Learn's documentation.

+### Other resources

+- [Neural network playground](http://playground.tensorflow.org/) : lets you create toy neural networks to see the power, on different kinds of datasets.
+This is an amazing tool to understand how neural networks possibly work, and on the toy datasets, it is easy to see the combination of perceptrons learning together!

+- [Jupyter Notebook](https://try.jupyter.org/) : lets you create online jupyter notebooks.
+You can try out the majority of tutorials I have posted using this tool.

 ---